cawoodm/powowshell/THOUGHTS.md

 #Thoughts

+# Components
+* Components can now self test with the `-POWAction test` parameter

 # Globals
 * How do we let steps/components write globals
 ** In theory, components don't know about the pipeline they are running in and hence don't know specific globals